The Obelisk simulation: galaxies contribute more than AGN to HI reionization of protoclusters: The simulation

 \subsubsection{BH formation}

-We seed the sink particles representing our BHs with an initial mass $M_{\bullet,0} = 3 \times 10^4\,\Msun$ in cells where the following criteria are met: \begin{itemize} \item the gas density $n_{\rm gas}$ and stellar density $n_\star$ must both locally exceed a threshold $n_{\rm sink} = 100\,\mbox{H}\,\mbox{cm}^{-3}$; \item the gas must be Jeans-unstable. \end{itemize} We impose an exclusion radius $r_{\rm excl} = 50\,\mbox{kpc}$ to avoid the formation of multiple BHs in the same galaxy.
-Each sink particle is then dressed with a swarm of `cloud' particles, positioned on a regular grid lattice within a sphere of radius $4 \Delta x$ and equally spaced by $\Delta x/2$.
+We seeded the sink particles representing our BHs with an initial mass $M_{\bullet,0} = 3 \times 10^4\,\Msun$ in cells where the following criteria are met: the gas density $n_{\rm gas}$ and stellar density $n_\star$ must both locally exceed a threshold $n_{\rm sink} = 100\,\mbox{H}\,\mbox{cm}^{-3}$; and the gas must be Jeans-unstable.
+We imposed an exclusion radius $r_{\rm excl} = 50\,\mbox{kpc}$ to avoid the formation of multiple BHs in the same galaxy.
+Each sink particle is dressed with a swarm of `cloud' particles, positioned on a regular grid lattice within a sphere of radius $4 \Delta x$ and equally spaced by $\Delta x/2$.
 These cloud particles provide a convenient way of probing and averaging the properties of the gas around the BH.
 At our resolution, this means we probe a sphere of radius $4\Delta x \simeq 140\,\mbox{pc}$ around each BH with 2109 clouds.
-We set the initial velocity of the BH to that of its host cell, and assign it a spin $a = 0$.
+We set the initial velocity of the BH to that of its host cell, and assigned it a spin $a = 0$.

 Our seed mass choice stems from physical as well as numerical considerations.
 The BH formation mechanism is highly uncertain, with different models predicting very different seed masses, from $\sim 10\,\Msun$ to $\gtrsim 10^5\,\Msun$ \citep[e.g.][]{Volonteri2010}.
 Numerically, having a BH seed less massive than the mass of star particles is not desirable: \citet{Pfister2019} suggests that otherwise, the BH trajectory becomes extremely sensitive to the fluctuation of the (stellar) gravitational potential.
 As our mass resolution for star particles is $m_\star \simeq 10^4\,\Msun$, we choose a BH seed mass three times higher.
 The underlying physical picture would be that of a light seed BH that has already undergone some early growth or of a heavier seed, and is consistent with our choice of seeding BHs only in regions with a sufficiently high stellar density (thus mimicking pre-galactic centres).